NHAA Artist-Curated Exhibit Timeline and Artist Expectations

 Set Goals

-What originally motivated you to decide to do your show?
-What is it that you’d like to get out of your exhibition?
-What will make it a successful exhibit for you?
 Consider that there are many definitions of artistic success.
 For example, your goal may be to exhibit your work in a public arena so that you can share your artistic vision.
 Or you may want to use the exhibit to get your name out there and help establish your reputation as an artist for the future.
-If selling your work is your main goal then marketing and promoting your exhibition will be an area that you need to dedicate a lot of time to.
+If selling your work is your main goal, then marketing and promoting your exhibition will be an area that you need to dedicate a lot of time to.
 Whatever your goals, it is important to establish them up front because they will guide you through the next steps.

 Prepare

 Creating your artwork may only be half of the work!
 It’s important for you to allow sufficient time to plan all the details of your exhibition- don’t wait until the month before hanging to do this.
-Inevitably there will be unexpected things that come up and you do not want to be under pressure of not having been prepared.
+Inevitably, there will be unexpected things that come up, and you do not want to be under pressure of not having been prepared.
 For example, what will the ‘theme’ of your show be?
 In other words, what is the unifying thread that will tie your pieces together?
 Having an exhibit where the pieces relate to each other in some way makes for a much stronger exhibit than just having an assortment of images that, while individually strong, do not relate to each other.
-Remember to put together your artist’s statement (specific to the work in the exhibit) , which you will want to include in your exhibit.
+Remember to put together your artist’s statement (specific to the work in the exhibit), which you will want to include in your exhibit.
 Since you can’t be there every hour your exhibit is open, this is your way to tell the viewers what you want them to know.
 Tell them what inspired you, elaborate on your subject, or share information about your process or the medium.
 This information is a selling tool.
 If you are renting a gallery and sharing the space with other artists, it is important that you work with each other as you plan your exhibit and the pieces that you will include, so that the artworks together add to the theme of your exhibit and the story you want to tell.
-It is also important that you determine how you will ‘decorate’ your space to further enhance the theme.
+It is also important that you determine how you will ‘stage’ your space to further enhance the theme.
 This is especially important if you have rented the front window.
-DO NOT WAIT until the last month to start to think about how to present your work.
+DO NOT WAIT until the last month to start thinking about how to present your work.
 The more prepared you are, the more successful your exhibit will be.

 Advertising & Marketing

 Once the artwork is created and you’ve determined the look and feel of your show, it’s time to put the plan in place to get visitors into the gallery.
-Through our PR efforts, NHAA provides general publicity for your exhibit but you will want to do more.
+Through our PR efforts, NHAA provides general publicity for your exhibit, but you will want to do more.
 How will you get the word out about your show?
-There are many vehicles for advertising and marketing such as Facebook, email, and digital or printed postcards.
-Other good tools for advertising and marketing are MailChimp, Instagram, and press releases.
-It is important to not only determine how you will get the word out but also who is your audience?
-Artwork is often sold to customers who know the artist.
-Start assembling the contact information for people you know- friends, relatives, neighbors, professional associates, and don’t forget to include prior customers.
-Determine if you can leverage other organizations where you might be a member.
-The wider your reach the more chance of getting to see and purchase your work.
-One example of how you can cultivate your audience is to target your outreach efforts.
-If your work is about animals, reach out to local animal shelters, birding groups, environmental groups, etc.
+There are many vehicles for advertising and marketing, such as Facebook, Instagram, email, and digital or printed postcards.
+Other good tools for advertising and marketing are MailChimp and press releases.
+It is important to not only determine how you will get the word out, but also figure out who your audience is.

 Pricing & Selling Artwork

-The million dollar question– How do I set my prices?
-There is no one answer and there are many factors to consider when pricing artwork.
+The million-dollar question: How do I set my prices?
+There is no one answer, and there are many factors to consider when pricing artwork.
 Here are some recommendations and considerations:

-What were my material costs to produce the art?
+• What were my material costs to produce the art?

-What was the value of my time to produce the art?
+• What was the value of my time to produce the art?
 Most artists will tell you it is difficult to recoup the total cost of their time but it is important not to give your work away.

-Is your work reproducible such as photography or printmaking where you can print multiple copies?
+• Is your work reproducible, such as photography or printmaking, where you can print multiple copies?
 Or is it an original painting, sculpture, etc?

-Ensure there is consistency in the pricing of pieces in your exhibit.
+• Ensure there is consistency in the pricing of pieces in your exhibit.
 In other words, if you have several pieces of approximately the same size in the same style and complexity to produce, with the same presentation/framing, they should be priced similarly.

-Consider offering a variety of sizes and price points of work in your exhibit so there is something for everyone.
+• Consider offering a variety of sizes and price points of work in your exhibit so there is something for everyone.

 Recommended Timeline